A Primer on Deep Learning for Causal Inference: Causal Identification and Estimation Strategies

 \subsection{Estimation of Causal Effects}

-{ \numberline{\thesubsection}{Estimation of Causal Effects}} Once a strategy for isolating causal effects from available data has been developed (arguably the harder and more important part of causal inference), statistical methods can be used to estimate causal effects by controlling for confounding bias.
-There are two fundamental approaches to estimation: ``treatment modeling" to control for correlations between the covariates $X$ and the treatment $T$, and ``outcome modeling" to control for correlations between the treatment $X$ and the outcome $Y$ (Fig. \ref{fig:modelingstrats}).
+Once a strategy for identifying causal effects from available data has been developed (arguably the harder and more important part of causal inference), statistical methods can be used to estimate causal effects by controlling for confounding bias, selection bias, and/or measurement error.
+There are two fundamental approaches to estimation: \textbf{treatment modeling} to control for correlations between the covariates $X$ and the treatment $T$, and \textbf{outcome modeling} to control for correlations between the treatment $X$ and the outcome $Y$ (Fig. \ref{fig:modelingstrats}).
 Below we briefly review three traditional techniques for removing confounding bias to motivate our systematization of deep learning models.
 First, we discuss outcome modeling through regression.
 Next, we consider treatment modeling through non-parametric matching.
-Finally, we discuss treatment modeling through inverse propensity score weighting (IPW).
+Finally, we discuss treatment modeling through inverse propensity score weighting (IPW) and introduce the concept of double robustness.